 How selling gold from Much Wenlock by post works

-Much Wenlock in context, and what we tend to receive from here
+Much Wenlock in context, and how we handle what you send

 From a Much Wenlock Post Office counter to our XRF bench